 IF PRACTICAL, TAKE YOUR INDIAN POLICE AND ARREST RENEGADE INDIANS AT OJO CALIENTE, NEW MEXICO.
 SEIZE STOLEN HORSES IN THEIR POSSESSION; RESTORE PROPERTY TO RIGHTFUL OWNERS, REMOVE RENEGADES TO SAN CARLOS AND HOLD THEM IN CONFINEMENT FOR MURDER AND ROBBERY.

 The Mescalero Apache Reservation at Ojo Caliente is about 400 miles east of San Carlos.
 Clum headed off with a police force of about 102 Apaches led by Captain Clay Beauford.
 The journey would take three weeks.
 Clum had been informed that Geronimo was camped near Ojo Caliente with about 100 well-armed warriors.

-On April 21, Clum and his policemen arrived at the rendezvous place were they were to meet 8 companies of the 9th Cavalry to assist in forcing perhaps 500 Apaches from their homeland.
-But the soldiers had not yet showed up.
+On April 21, Clum and his policemen arrived at the rendezvous place where they were to meet 8 companies of the 9th Cavalry to assist in forcing perhaps 500 Apaches from their homeland.
+But the soldiers had not yet shown up.

 Clum, not wishing to lose the opportunity to capture his nemesis, decided to go on ahead without the cavalry.
 He advanced with 22 Apache policemen, having ordered Beauford to bring his 80 the next day.